tbrethes/UpviseSDK/Visual Studio Code Plugin/README.md

 # Installation
-Download the Upvise Visual StudioCode Plugin.ZIP file Unzip it.
+Download the Upvise Visual StudioCode Plugin.ZIP file Unzip it into a folder location on your PC.

 # How to create a new UpviseJS Application
-Open  a DOS command prompt
-navigate to the folder you want to create your UpviseJS source folder.
-Type in : **UpviseDev.exe -create myappid**
-Where myappid is the ApplicationID of you app (no white space, just letters in lower case).
+Start Visual Studio Code.
+Click on **Terminal / New Terminal** on the menu bar navigate to the location where the UpviseJS Plugin was unzipped using the **dir** command Type in : **upvisedev.exe -create [myfolder] [myappid]** Where **myfolder** is the base folder your want to create your UpviseJS app and **myappid** is the ApplicationID of you app (no white space, just letters in lower case).

-This will create a new folder containing your source files and required files to work with Visual Studio Code.
+This will create a new folder named myappid containing your source files and required files to work with Visual Studio Code.

 # Edit your UpviseJS App files with Visual Studio
 Start Visual Studio Code